aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-features/bmp-rle4/_index.md

 Now that you have all the prerequisites in place, let's dive into the BMP RLE4 compression tutorial.

-## Import Packages
+## Import Namespaces

-Before you can start working with BMP RLE4 compression, you need to import the necessary packages from Aspose.Imaging.
+Before you can start working with BMP RLE4 compression, you need to import the necessary Namespaces from Aspose.Imaging.
 Here's how you can do it:

 ### Step 1: Import Aspose.Imaging Namespace